Traditional medicine is very orderly and compartmentalized.

 When something goes wrong with our health, the process is thought of as an entity called a disease and is given a label or diagnosis.
 Furthermore, our body is divided into systems (cardiovascular, gastrointestinal, nervous system, etc.) and each system has its own medical specialist.
-In this form of medicine, the doctor listens to the patient (briefly) until he can figure out which ‘diagnosis’ the person has and then chooses the medication recommended for that disease.
+In this form of medicine, the doctor listens to the patient (briefly) until he or she can figure out which ‘diagnosis’ the person has and then chooses the medication recommended for that disease.
 If the doctor can’t figure it out the patient gets referred to the specialist for that body part.
+For those with serious conditions that have been identified as disease of a specific system, this has been remarkably successful.

-Unfortunately, Mother Nature is not compartmentalized.
-The traditional medicine approach can work reasonably well for acute illness, but for the chronic problems that occupy most of our healthcare system, conventional medicine primarily suppresses symptoms with ‘anti’ drugs.
-The results are often mediocre and are frequently accompanied by side effects from the treatment itself.
-Chronic illness is usually due to imbalance – the result of deficiencies, toxicities, allergies, infections, etc. This imbalance causes our body to respond with processes like inflammation or oxidative stress which wash over many of our ‘systems’ and lead to a variety of outcomes.
+Chronic illness is usually due to imbalance – the result of deficiencies, toxicities, allergies, infections, etc. This imbalance causes our body to respond with processes like inflammation or oxidative stress which wash over many of our ‘systems’ and lead to a variety of dysfunctions.
 For example, conditions as diverse as heart disease, dementia and osteoporosis can all result from inflammation.
 A practitioner of Integrative medicine would approach these problems by looking for the sources or ‘triggers’ of this inflammation and addressing them.

 Ironically, medical science is decades ahead of traditional medical practice, and basic research is confirming the principles of Integrative Medicine.
 In particular, the field of Epigenetics is showing us that the way we treat our genes is probably more important than the message the genes contain.
-This usually boils down to issues of lifestyle which are a major focus of Integrative Medicine.
+This usually boils down to issues of lifestyle which are a major focus of integrative medicine.